 - Installing a wind turbine - £594 per year

 How to improve an EPC rating from E to C

 Improving an EPC rating of E to C will require investments in heating and insulation.
 The easiest things to change are to ensure you have low energy lighting throughout the property and to use thermostat controls on radiators.

 Use an insulation jacket on a hot water tank and lag pipes supplying the tank and have timer controls on hot water heating.

 Upgrade windows to A-rated double glazing or add secondary glazing.

-You will also need to address the heating supply and consider high heat retention storage heaters if electric is your only energy source.
+You will also need to address the heating supply and consider high heat retention storage heaters if electricity is your only energy source.

-To get from an E to a C rating will probably require cavity wall insulation, if you don't have it.
-Top up the insualtion in your loft to a minimum depth of 270mm.
+Getting from an E to a C rating will probably require cavity wall insulation if you don't have it.
+Top up the insulation in your loft to a minimum depth of 270mm.